Ludvigpbf/API/README.md

 # Food Waste Reduction API

 This is a RESTful API that provides information on reducing food waste.
 The API is built with React, Vite, TypeScript, and SCSS on the front-end and Express on the back-end.
-The database used for this project is yet to be decided between MongoDB or MariaDB.
+The database used for this project is MongoDB.

 ## Getting started